 A large part of our body is made up of water.
 This fact should make one realize the importance of daily clean drinking water.
 We need it to survive.
 Small children suffer the most if this basic element is missing in their daily lives.

 To have no clean water also poses a sanitary problem.
 Each day some 800 children, younger than 5 years old, die of the consequences of not having clean drinking water.
 Illnesses like cholera, dysentery and intestinal diseases, which are transmitted through water, being one of the primary reasons.
 Diarrhea is the second cause worldwide of death.

 Open air toilets

-It is hard to imagine that 400 million people still depend on getting their water supply directly from lakes and rivers (without any kind of filtration or treatment.)
+It is hard to imagine that 400 million people still depend on getting their water supply directly from lakes and rivers (with no kind of filtration or treatment.)
 The lack of clean water also poses another related problem.
 In rural areas, especially in poor countries, there are few or no toilets.
-The so-called open-air toilets with no clean water to wash your hands afterward poses a big problem of infection.
+The so-called open-air toilets with no clean water to wash your hands afterward pose a big problem of infection.

 Safe management of water

 Mr. Al-Hassan Adam, the international coordinator of End Water Poverty, commented that all big industries should do more to protect the hydro resources.
 In countries like Mexico, most water is still contaminated.
 In most poor countries there is an urgent need for infrastructure to guarantee the safe management of water.